ddnexus/pagy/docs/api/backend.md

 ```

 You can easily write a `pagy` method for _any possible_ environment: please read how to [Paginate Any Collection](../how-to.md#paginate-any-collection) for details.

+**IMPORTANT**: If you write some useful backend customization, please [let us know](https://gitter.im/ruby-pagy/Lobby) if you can submit a PR for a specific extra or if you need any help to do it.